openfisca/openfisca-doc/source/installation/windows-no-admin.md

 ## 4. Install atom

-Atom is a modern text editor that doesn't require administrator priviledges to be installed.
-It will allow you to edit Python files with syntaxing coloring.
+Atom is a modern text editor that doesn't require administrator privileges to be installed.
+It will allow you to edit Python files with syntaxing colouring.

 - Download atom from [https://atom.io/](https://atom.io/)